BlakeWilliams/UPS/README.md

 ## TODO

-1. Finish ShipmentConfirmRequest with a decent way to build the requests since it requires a lot of information.
+1. Start testing ShipmentConfirmRequest
+2. Add the ability to accept a ShipmentConfirmRequest after it was sent
-2. Add configuration options to ShipmentConfirmRequest such as PackagingType, PaymentInformation, etc.
+3. Add configuration options to ShipmentConfirmRequest such as PackagingType, PaymentInformation, etc.
-3. Add AcceptShipmentRequest class to accept the information as well the returned request with the label information.
+4. Add AcceptShipmentRequest class to accept the information as well the returned request with the label information.

 ## Contributing